Hurricane Fiona heads to Bermuda, up to eight dead in Puerto Rico | Science-Environment

 Hurricane Fiona heads to Bermuda, up to eight dead in Puerto Rico

-Hurricane Fiona strengthened to a powerful Category 4 storm on Wednesday as it headed toward Bermuda after carving a destructive path through the Dominican Republic and Puerto Rico, where most were without power and up to eight people may have died.
-After making landfall in Puerto Rico on Sunday, Fiona caused devastating flooding and landslides on the island and gathered steam as it barreled into the Dominican Republic and the Turks and Caicos Islands in the ensuing two days.
+Hurricane Fiona strengthened to a powerful Category 4 storm on Wednesday as it headed toward Bermuda after carving a destructive path through the Dominican Republic and Puerto Rico, where most were without power and up to eight people might have died from the storm.
+After making landfall in Puerto Rico on Sunday, Fiona caused devastating flooding and landslides on the island and gathered steam as it barreled into the Dominican Republic and the Turks and Caicos Islands over the next two days.

 By Wednesday, Fiona was packing winds as high as 130 miles per hour (215 km per hour) and was expected to strengthen as it moved north toward Bermuda, though the current forecast does not see Bermuda taking a direct hit, the National Hurricane Center said.
-"On the forecast track, the center of Fiona will continue to move away from the Turks and Caicos today, and approach Bermuda late on Thursday," the agency said in an early Wednesday report.
+It could reach Canada's eastern coast on Friday.
+"On the forecast track, the center of Fiona will continue to move away from the Turks and Caicos today, approach Bermuda late on Thursday and approach Atlantic Canada late Friday," the agency said in an 11:00 a.m.
+ET (1500 GMT) update.

-In Puerto Rico, where nearly half of the island's 3.3 million residents were still without water and 80 percent were lacking power, authorities were trying to get a handle on the scale of the destruction and start the recovery.
+In Puerto Rico, where 40% of the island's 3.3 million residents were still without water and three-fourths were lacking power, authorities were trying to get a handle on the scale of the destruction and start rebuilding.
 At least eight deaths are being investigated as potentially caused by Fiona, including a sick 4-month-old infant whose mother struggled to get to the hospital due to blocked roads, Dr. Maria Conte Miller, director of the Institute of Forensic Sciences, said in a roundtable on Tuesday.

+The U.S. Federal Emergency Management Agency has so far attributed four deaths to the storm in Puerto Rico.
+A fifth person was killed in Guadeloupe earlier in the week.
+For many Puerto Rico residents, the memory of the devastation from Hurricane Maria in 2017 is still fresh.
+Some 3,000 people died in that Category 5 storm, which left the entire island without electricity for a week.

+Marylou Maldonado, 45, a saleswoman from the town of Camuy in northwestern Puerto Rico, said water was restored to her residence on Tuesday, but the governor and energy provider failed to fulfill their promise to restore power to her region.
+"People are under a lot of stress," she said.
+"Here in this area, the crisis is emotional.
+It is emotional because of the frustration of not having electricity and that we are being lied to."

 Fiona was the first hurricane to score a direct hit on the Dominican Republic since Jeanne left severe damage in the east of the country in 2004.
 U.S. Health Secretary Xavier Becerra declared a public health emergency for Puerto Rico on Tuesday night, freeing up federal funds and equipment to assist the island.